Toby7658/GameOn/README.md

 # Colour Scheme
 The colour scheme is inspired by the 1978 shooting game, Space Invaders.
-However, the aim was not to copy the original game but to create a similar template which requires a simple colour scheme.
+However, the aim was not to copy the original game but to create a similar template that requires a simple colour scheme.
 The background [image](https://www.geeksforgeeks.org/html5-game-development-infinitely-scrolling-background/) of a dark navy space with distant stars was used to replace the original black screen.
 The text remains the original #FFFFFF.
-The Alien character, which are originally white, has been replaced with an image of an alien in a spaceship.
+The Alien character, which is originally white, has been replaced with an image of an alien in a spaceship.
 The heroship, which was originally green, has been replaced by an image of a [rocketship](https://opengameart.org/art-search?keys=laser&page=2).
 The [bullets](https://opengameart.org/art-search?keys=laser&page=2) (or lasers) which shoot the aliens, is also an image used.

 The colour scheme was guided by [Adobe Color](https://color.adobe.com/create/color-wheel) and [HTML CSS Color Picker](https://www.htmlcsscolor.com/).